 On a daily basis teachers and teaching assistants record observations of Nursery children and Reception on coloured post-it notes.
-Different coloured post-it notes are used for each of the three terms - yellow-baseline - green Autumn term, pink-Spring term, purple -Summer term.
+Different coloured post-it notes are used for each of the three terms.
 The observations are only recorded if the child is seen doing/saying something independently and without prompting.